lmiller1990/design-pattenrns-for-vuejs/PROPS.md

 }
 ```
 \begin{center}
 A impure function - it has a side effect.
-Not ideal, but a necessary evil to get things done.
+Not ideal, but a necessary get things done.
 \end{center}

-This is impure because it relies on an external resource: depending on what is in the database, we may get a different result.
+This is *impure* because it relies on an external resource: depending on what is in the database, we may get a different result.
 It's *unpredictable*.

 So, how does this relate to `props`?
-Well, if you think of a component as a function and the `props` as the arguments, you'll realize that given the same `props`, your UI will be deterministic, and since you control the `props`, it's easy to test.
+Well, if you think of a component as a function and the `props` as the arguments, you'll realize that given the same `props`, the component will always render the same thing.
+It's output is deterministic.
+Since you decide what `props` are passed to the component, it's easy to test, since we know all the possible states the component can be in.

 ## The Basics

 You can declare props in a few ways.
-We will work with the `<message>` component in this section.
+We will work with the `<message>` component for this example.
+You can find it under `examples/props/message.vue`.

 ```html
 <template>